 You can call the NDSS Helpline on 1800 637 700 to discuss available services and support (such as education events) in your area.
-You can also visit your local diabetes organisation website.

 The NDSS provides a wide range of services and support to help you, your family and your carers learn more about managing life with diabetes.
-These are administered by your local diabetes organisation.
+These are delivered by your local diabetes organisation.
 Services and support are generally provided free or at a minimal cost to people who are registered with the NDSS.

 Ask your doctor or diabetes educator to register you on the NDSS.
 Registering with the NDSS gives you access to a range of information, support services and subsidised products to help you manage your diabetes.